facebookresearch/Mephisto/docs/web/docs/explanations/architect_api.md

 The core carrier for information in the Mephisto Architect API is the `Packet` class.
 Downstream, they act as the way to tie an `Agent` class in python to an actual human worker.

-** At the moment, the `Agent` class is actually quite coupled to the `Packet` class, as the `Packet` itself is what gets transmitted to an `Agent` in order for it to update its local data.
-This should be updated.
-The meta-status requirements like `wants_act` are also suspect, as this could be task-specific code.

 The `Channel` is the primary way of trasmitting packets, with the `WebsocketChannel` being the main implementation Mephisto currently uses with its `Architect`s.
 The `ClientIOHandler` is responsible for using and interpreting packets, so it defines the key types to be handled.

 ### Packet Types